x-guo001/Assignment-2-XG/README.md

 In class, we learned how to derive an Ordinary Least Squares (OLS) estimator in a linear regression model, used to identify the best fitting line **(see workshop 2)**.

-For this workshop, we will be implementing a logistic regression model using the same framework.
+For this assignment, we will be implementing a logistic regression model using the same framework.

 Logistic regression is useful for classification because the function outputs a value between 0 and 1, corresponding to a categorical classification